PolyArch/dsa-docs/Basics/Setup.rst

       # in docker container
       $ cd dsa-framework
       $ source setup.sh # setup environement variables
+      $ ./scripts/init-submodules.sh # initialize all submodules
-      $ make all
+      $ make all -j $ compile all infrastructure
-      $ source chipyard/env.sh # soruce it for RISCV gnu toochains
+      $ source chipyard/env.sh # soruce it for RISCV gnu toochains, only do this for the first time

 NOTE: If you just want temporarily leave the container (not close), you should just ``<Ctrl-p><Ctrl-q>`` to detach, instead of typing ``exit``.